ankushminda/MeetingSchedulerWidget/README.md

 # MeetingSchedulerWidget

 <h3>Introduction</h3>
-Meeting Scheduler Widget is a template which can be used to create a meeting form.
+Meeting Scheduler Widget is a template which can be used to create a meeting form for your tool.

 <h3>Screenshot</h3>